-- 1) Record of the measurement method or estimation for each source entered into the NABERS rating input form. - 2) Supplier invoices or similar documentation which states the quantity data delivered. - 3) The written statements of what deliveries occurred during the rating period, including contact details for the responsible person who supplied the information.
-This may include confirmation there were no deliveries made during the rating period. - 4) A description of the measurement or estimation method(s) used... - 5) All data used to calculate the measurements or acceptable estimates - 6) Details of all calculations, including those for alternative estimates.

-b) Batch-delivered recycled water (NABERS Water ratings only):

-- Written confirmation from the supplier that states that the water supplied is recycled or reused, whether potable or not, including the percentage of recycled or reclaimed water within the supply. - 2) The source of the water (such as the location of the supplier).
+Batch-delivered Section 8.3 Required information supplies The documentation the Assessor must retain for batch-delivered supplies includes the following: cappine a) Batch deliveries: Record of the measurement method or estimation for each source entered into the NABERS rating input form; 2) Supplier invoices or similar documentation which states the quantity data delivered; The written statements of what deliveries occurred during the rating period, including contact details for the responsible person who supplied the information.
+This may include confirmation there were no deliveries made during the rating period; A description of the measurement or estimation method(s) used; 5) All data used to calculate the measurements or acceptable estimates ; and 6) Details of all calculations, including those for alternative estimates. b) Batch-delivered recycled water (NABERS Water ratings only): Written confirmation from the supplier that states that the water supplied is recycled or reused, whether potable or not, including the percentage of recycled or reclaimed water within the supply; and 2) The source of the water (such as the location of the supplier).

-11.7 Documentation required for Chapter 9: Generated energy and captured water
+Documentation required for Chapter 9: Generated energy and captured water

-Topic Requirements Documentation 11.7.1 Dedicated Section 9.3.2 Required information 11.7.1 Dedicated connections The documentation the Assessor must retain evidence to demonstrate the OREG System(s) on the rated premises meet the requirement of a dedicated connection .
-Documentation examples Documentation that can be used as evidence includes- a) single line diagram or other evidence showing that the OREG System is directly connected to the rated premises and not shared with other end uses; and b) documentation confirming any export of renewable electricity to the grid and that this exported amount has not been included in any allocation calculations set out in this Ruling.
+Торіс Requirements Documentation Dedicated Section 9.3.2 Required information Dedicated connections The documentation the Assessor must retain evidence to demonstrate the OREG System(s) on the rated premises meet the requirement of a dedicated connection .
+Documentation examples Documentation that can be used as evidence includes- a) Single line diagram or other evidence showing that the OREG System is directly connected to the rated premises and not shared with other end uses. b) Documentation confirming any export of renewable electricity to the grid and that this exported amount has not been included in any allocation calculations set out in this Ruling.